Your self-introduction is your chance to tell the interviewer who you are, what your skillset is, and why you’re the best candidate for the job.

 If you’re interviewing for an entry-level position, you can include details about job-relevant coursework from your most recent studies as well as relevant work experience from your internships, for example.

 Practice saying your self-introduction out loud, and aim to keep it under two minutes.
-Too short, and your introduction may be unsatisfactory to the hiring manager.
-Too long, and you risk going off-topic or losing the opportunity to ask your own questions later in the interview.
-After all, hiring managers are busy people; demonstrate your professionalism by respecting your time and theirs.
+It shouldn’t be too short, and if it’s too long you risk going off-topic or losing the opportunity to ask your own questions later in the interview.
+By not going too long, you demonstrate your professionalism and respect for the interviewer’s time

 2. Be aware of your body language

-Your body language can speak volumes about your confidence and enthusiasm.
+Your body language speaks volumes about your confidence and enthusiasm.
 When you first meet your interviewer, make sure you greet them with a firm handshake while thanking them for the opportunity to interview.

 During the interview, make sure to maintain good eye contact with the interviewer, sit up straight, and avoid fidgeting with props, your hands, or your hair, for example.